 All of these functions were housed at corporate headquarters in the central Dolni Chabry distribution facility.
-Petr and Jan split responsibilities for each of these four groups and managed the business on a day-to-day basis8:
+Petr and Jan split responsibilities, each taking four groups, and managed the business on a day-to-day basis9:

-7 Ibid.
+8 Ibid.

-8 Source: Internal Papirus documents.
+9 Source: Internal Papirus documents.